 You can connect to various Linux computers on campus remotely by utilizing Secure Shell (SSH).
-MacOS and most Linux distributions will already have an SSH Client and on Windows; we suggest you use PuTTY.
-When you are connected to the remote server; you are in your H:/Home drive root directory.
+MacOS, most Linux distributions, and modern versions of Windows will already have an SSH Client.
+For some versions of Windows, you may need to install the PuTTY SSH client.
+When you are connected to the remote machine your home directory (~) will be your networked H: drive.

 Connecting from off-campus